-Sony A7R II versus Canon T5i
+Sony A7R II vs Canon T5i

 The Sony Alpha A7R II and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in June 2015 and March 2013.
 The A7R II is a mirrorless interchangeable lens camera, while the T5i is a DSLR.
 The cameras are based on a full frame (A7R II) and an APS-C (T5i) sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 42.2 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7R II vs Canon T5i